carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 ![](benchmark/figures_mac/pragmas_join_e6.png)
 ![](benchmark/figures_mac/pragmas_blockset_e6.png)

 All of these plots show great performance gains, 1.50 - 1.82 times improvement over the baseline.
 The biggest improvements were seen with `cache_size`, then `mmap_size`, and finally `journal_mode`.
 The reason why the join benchmark has a lower improvement is likely due to the benchmark already being very fast (notice the y-axis scale changes across plots).
-We do see that there could be further improvement for cranking up the sizes of `cache_size` and `mmap_size`, but setting both at 64M seems to be a good balance.
+We do see that there could be further improvement by increasing the sizes of `cache_size` and `mmap_size`, but setting both at 64M seems to be a good balance.

 If we focus the relative performance of 'normal' and 'combination', we can show a plot for all benchmarks across all sizes: